Get paid up to $50.

 National Grid will give you a $25 e-gift card for signing up for Rush Hour Rewards.
 Plus, you’ll receive an additional $25 e-gift card after the second season of participation, if you participate in at least 70% of the rush hour events for that season.

 - In the unlikely situation of a critical need on the electric grid, National Grid may need to call a critical rush hour event.
-Critical rush hour events can occur at any time of day on weekdays and weekends between November and March.
+Critical rush hour events can occur at any time of day.

 - National Grid reserves the right to cancel your participation in the program if you participate in less than 15% of the rush hour events during a season because you opted out of energy rush hours, or your device was offline or not in a heating mode.